marcelMerchat/impedanceTransformer1/README.md

 # impedanceTransformer1

-This repo describes the purpose of an impedance transfomer how to design a simple one.
+This repo describes the purpose of an impedance transfomer and how to design a simple one.